Cold Headed Parts

 Cold Heading Wire

-Created through either hot or cold processes as needed to best suit the creation of cold headed parts for which it serves as the body.
-This wire must be suited to cold processing as well as the final use for the finished part.
+Created using either hot or cold processes depending on what’s most appropriate for producing cold headed parts.
+The wire must be suited to cold processing and the final intended use of the finished part.

 Impact Extrusion

-A cold forming process that produces collapsible tubes out of soft metals through impact with a punch, or ram.
+A cold forming process that produces collapsible tubes from soft metals by striking with a punch or ram.

 Orbital Forming

-A popular alternative to cold heading that offers not only fastener production possibilities, but also expands the capabilities of tool fastening.
+An alternative to cold heading that not only allows for fastener production but also expands the capabilities of tool fastening.

 Stainless Steel Pins

-Cylindrical fasteners made from a particular variety of steel alloy commonly used for its high tensile strength, durability and resistance to both heat and wear even in harsh or corrosive environments.
+Cylindrical fasteners made from a steel alloy known for its high tensile strength, durability, and resistance to heat and wear, even in harsh or corrosive environments.

 Steel Pins

-Fasteners made from steel wire that is sharpened at one end and headed at the other.
+Fasteners made from steel wire, sharpened at one end and headed at the other.

 Processes of Cold Working

-Cold working operations can be divided into four main categories: squeezing, bending, drawing, and shearing.
-Some of the more common cold working operations include: cold rolling, cold forging, extrusion, sizing, swaging, cold roll forming, and drawing.
+Cold working operations can be categorized into four primary methods: squeezing, bending, drawing, and shearing.
+Some of the most common cold working operations include cold rolling, cold forging, extrusion, sizing, swaging, cold roll forming, and drawing.

 Squeezing Methods

-As the name suggests, apply cold working through various methods of compression (via rollers, hammers, presses, etc.).
-Methods and machinery used for cold squeezing often closely parallel those used in hot-working processes.
+As the name suggests, squeezing methods involve applying cold working through various forms of compression, such as rollers, hammers, presses, and other machinery.
+These methods are often similar to those used in hot-working processes.

 Cold Rolling

-An extremely common method of cold working.
-It involves passing metal through a pair of rollers in order to reduce the metal to a sheet of uniform thickness.
+This is one of the most common cold working methods.
+It involves passing metal through a pair of rollers to reduce it to a sheet with uniform thickness.

 Extrusion

-Another popular method of cold working in which material is pushed through a die opening possessing a smaller diameter than the material itself.
-Since this method depends on extreme pressure, it works best on softer material (such as aluminum and tin) as opposed to harder ones (such as iron and steel).
-In essence, extrusion is the opposite of drawing (in which material is pulled rather than pushed).
+Extrusion is a popular cold working process where material is pushed through a die with a smaller diameter than the material itself.
+This method relies on extreme pressure and is most effective with softer materials like aluminum and tin, as opposed to harder materials like iron and steel.
+Essentially, extrusion is the opposite of drawing, where material is pulled through rather than pushed.
 You can find manufacturers who are able to do this process here.

 Cold Forging